 While the precise origins of all melanomas are uncertain, exposure to ultraviolet (UV) rays from the sun or artificial sources like tanning devices heightens the likelihood of melanoma development.
 Reducing UV exposure can decrease melanoma risk There’s a rising incidence of melanoma in individuals below 40, particularly among women.
 Recognizing skin cancer’s early signs is crucial, as early detection and treatment can effectively combat melanoma.
 It’s highly treatable.
 In fact, it has a 99% cure rate when caught early.
 Early detection is key to determine the best treatment plan.

-workflow with HSA KIT
+Workflow with HSA KIT

 At HS Analysis, we take a comprehensive approach to slide analysis.
 We don’t just analyze the slides themselves, but we also integrate our solutions within the existing infrastructure.
 This includes connecting to LIS (Laboratory Information System) and naming the slides in a way that makes them easy to save, search, and use for medical purposes.
 Our goal is to provide a seamless experience for our clients, allowing them to access and utilize the data they need quickly and efficiently.